 First, remove the laces and insoles when you wash Hoka shoes.
 Your washer’s inner part can get damaged if both parts hold dirt, debris, and bacteria that could ruin what you’re washing.

-Take out the insoles from your shoes and set them aside for cleaning.
-Remove the laces by pulling up on either end of the lace locks.
 Start on one side of the shoe and gently pull the lace up until it comes loose from its eyelets – then repeat on the opposite side so that both ends come out simultaneously.
 After you’re done, set aside all laces to clean separately.

 Step 2: Pre-treat Stains